JuicEcommerce/juicechain-nodejs/README.md

 access to blockchain technology without worrying about technical and infrastructure (node-network) requirements, accessible as any other cloud service. <a href="https://juicecommerce.de/juicechain">Learn more here.</a>

-Java SDK for managing a Node in the JuicEchain Blockchain Network.
+TypeScript SDK for managing a Node in the JuicEchain Blockchain Network.
 It allows users to create and control Wallets, issue digital Assets and Non-fungible assets (NFA's).<br />

 ### Prerequisite